-Our W courses: MATH 2705W, MATH 2974W, MATH 3670W, MATH 3796W.
+- Our W courses: MATH 2705W, MATH 2974W, MATH 3670W, MATH 3796W.
 (In the catalog we also have MATH 2710W, 2720W, and 3710W but they are no longer offered.)

 - Math Scholars Courses: MATH 3094 is a course that changes topic each semester.
 These courses are meant to be stimulating and challenging for students who have a proven record of achievement in previous math courses.
-Recent topics include p-adic numbers, dynamical systems, algebraic combinatorics, analysis on fractals, and cryptography.
+Recent topics include machine learning, p-adic numbers, dynamical systems, algebraic combinatorics, analysis on fractals, and cryptography.
 Registration for these courses requires permission of instructor.

 - First-Year Graduate Courses: the following courses offer preparation at the first-year graduate level in the three classical core areas of mathematics: analysis, algebra, and geometry/topology.
 Students interested in attending graduate school in mathematics are strongly encouraged to take at least one of theses courses.

 A senior thesis in math could be either a research project or a deeper study of an important mathematical topic that goes beyond what is covered in undergraduate courses.
 Some faculty who advise a senior thesis will expect the student to begin work on the thesis at the start of the senior year, or during the summer before the senior year, and thereby spend two semester plus perhaps the preceding summer on the thesis.
 Other faculty who advise a senior thesis only require one semester of work.
 Therefore we strongly urge students to choose their advisor and topic by spring of the junior year; the student and advisor will determine the scope of the thesis and how much work needs to be done in the summer and fall.